Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Experimental Results

-As showcased in Tab.~\ref{tab:compare_hat}, for 10 test trials of each designated manipulation task, our proposed Uni-Hand exhibits significant superiority with higher success rates than the baseline S-Mamba.
+As shown in Tab.~\ref{tab:compare_hat}, for 10 test trials of each designated manipulation task, Uni-Hand exhibits significant superiority with higher success rates than S-Mamba.
 The baseline is infeasible with 0\% SR for the harder pick-and-place, language-conditioned pick-and-place, and long-horizon pick-and-place tasks.
 Fig.~\ref{fig:viz_real_aloha} shows how the end-effector accurately follows Uni-Hand's hand motion forecasting results for these tasks.
-This demonstrates that hand motion forecasting implemented by Uni-Hand provides the required motion knowledge for practical deployments on a real robot platform.
+This demonstrates that Uni-Hand provides the required motion knowledge for practical deployments on a real robot platform.
 It benefits policy learning for atomic skills such as push, pick, and place, and also holds promise for completing complex language-conditioned and long-horizon robotic tasks.